evidentlyai/evidently/docs/book/customization/report-data-aggregation.md

 # Non-aggregated plots for Metrics

-If you want to generate non-aggregated plots only for some visualizations. you can pass the `agg_data` option to the chosen Metrics:
+If you want to generate non-aggregated plots only for some visualizations, you can pass the `agg_data` option to the chosen Metrics:

 ```python
 report = Report(